-- Clubhouse bar and catering facilities may be open.
-Guidance on the safe re-opening of clubhouses can be found in our Framework for Opening Your Clubhouse - click here. - From Saturday 25 July locker rooms may be open for storage of golf clubs in allocated personal lockers.
-Players should still arrive changed for play and refrain from showering or changing in locker rooms
+Clubhouse bar and catering facilities may be open.
+Whilst the bar and restaurant may open, locker rooms should remain closed, except for allowing access to toilets and wash-hand basins.
+Guidance on the safe re-opening of clubhouses can be found in our Framework for Opening Your Clubhouse - click here.

-- Toilets and wash-hand basins in locker rooms may remain in use - Clubs/facilities to communicate in advance with golfers to advise on social distancing requirements that are being applied on arrival at the club/facility - Clubs/facilities to have procedures in place to ensure social distancing requirements in the area of the professional's shop or starter's building in advance of golfers teeing off - From Friday 24 July it is mandatory for customers to wear a face covering inside a shop.
-This will apply inside stand-alone professional shops where a fine of up to £100 may be imposed on anyone breaking this rule.
-There are some exemptions to wearing face coverings including children under the age of 11 and those with certain disabilities please refer to government guidance - It is a decision for facility managers whether or not they hire out equipment.
+- Clubs/facilities to communicate in advance with golfers to advise on social distancing requirements that are being applied on arrival at the club/facility - Clubs/facilities to have procedures in place to ensure social distancing requirements in the area of the professional's shop or starter's building in advance of golfers teeing off - It is a decision for facility managers whether or not they hire out equipment.
 Where they are hired, individuals can use trollies.
 These should not be shared.
 Two members of the same household may share buggies but otherwise they should be used by individuals only.
 Facilities should follow sensible precautions and clean equipment after every use - Clubs/facilities to have procedures in place for the practice putting green, for example giving priority of use to the players in the next group due to tee off